• Skip to main content

 • Flour for rolling out pastry

-• 1 egg + water whisked for egg wash
+• 1 egg whisked with 1 teaspoon water (for egg wash)

 • ½ cup tahini